mohzameer/react-native-responsive-linechart/README.md

 # react-native-responsive-linechart-scrollable

-Based on react-native-responsive-linechart, Programmatically Scrollable, Can attach Images!!
+Based on react-native-responsive-linechart,
+### Programmatically Scrollable, Always show tooltips customizable, Can have SVGs as nodes.

 ## Announcing v5